The Duplex Drive Tanks of Omaha Beach (a) Limited Means and Makeshift Solutions

 If that’s the case, then why bother with this series at all?
 I suggest there are a couple good reasons.

-The result of this lack of professional training (in the military sense) limits these academic historians to an 32 bit understanding of a 256 bit subject matter.
+The result of this lack of professional training (in the military sense) limits these academic historians to a 32-bit understanding of a 256-bit subject matter.
 And their products often reflect those limits.

 I hope I bring a different perspective to this series.
 I was a professional Army officer, entering the service at 17, graduating from the Military Academy at West Point and then serving 22 years as an Infantry officer, complete with the Ranger tab, Master Parachutist Badge and Combat Infantryman’s Badge.
 I’ve even had planning experience, ranging from platoon level on the one hand to theater army level at the other extreme.
 So, I hope to provide a somewhat better perspective than many.
 Beyond that, a short tour as an inspector general taught me not to focus merely on what happened during an incident, but to look deeper into the causative factors that may have brought about the end result.
 And the fact is, the seeds sown by the preconditions before the battle far too often are responsible for the poisoned fruit reaped in combat.
 I am not a professional historian and have never claimed to be.
 Nevertheless, my perspective may be worthwhile.